mykolas-perevicius/strive-frontend/README.md

 # Strive Frontend

-This repository contains the frontend codebase for the StriveFIT application, built with React, TypeScript, and Tailwind CSS.
-The project utilizes Vite for an optimized development experience and is containerized with Docker for easy setup and deployment.
+This repository contains the frontend codebase for the StriveFIT application.
+Built with React, TypeScript, Tailwind CSS, and the shadcn/ui component library, it leverages Vite for fast development and Docker for seamless deployment.

 ## Features